proofzero/rollupid/docs/getting-started/create-an-application.md

 ## Open 0xAuth Settings

 Click the second item in the sidebar on the left, **0xAuth**.
-This will open the authorization configuration settings for your 3ID application.
+This will open the authorization configuration settings for your Rollup application.
 If you’ve configured an OAuth application before, 0xAuth configuration should look familiar:

 ![Configure your OxAuth/OAuth settings!](../../img/console-app-0xauth.png)